linode/docs/docs/guides/kubernetes/deploy-container-image-to-kubernetes/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'This guide shows how to package a Hugo static site in a Docker container image, host the image on Docker Hub, and deploy it on a Linode Kubernetes cluster.'
+description: "This guide shows how to package a Hugo static site in a Docker container image, host the image on Docker Hub, and deploy it on a Linode Kubernetes cluster."
 keywords: ['kubernetes','docker','docker hub','hugo', 'static site']
 tags: ["docker","kubernetes","container"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'